Skip to Main Content

 • Enter the journal name, volume number, issue number, start page and year for best results.

-• Click on Get Short URL
+• Click on Create a Short URL

 • Select the short URL to use.
 You can even create your own specialized URL.